Interactions-Nexus/Nexus-Wiki/guides/mobile-wallet.md

 The Nexus mobile wallet is very unique in the cyptoverse, its the only mobile wallet which actually is a node running on mobile and also connects directly to the other nodes on the Nexus network which ensures full decentralization.

-If you are interested to read more indepth on the Nexus mobile wallet:
+If you are interested to read more indepth on the Nexus mobile wallet, click on the link below:
 - [Nexus Mobile Wallet - *Learn more about the Mobile Wallet*](/en/fundamentals/mobile-wallet)